Learn more how Pizza Box Topper Advertising can be an alternative to avoid Ads fraud.

 Box Topper Advertising: how does it work?

-The logo and message of the advertiser are printed on pizza boxes (or pizza box topper) and distributed to the pizza venues you selected.
-The venues are recognized pizza chains so the advertiser has an exposure to reputable brands.
-The pizzerias deliver either in the hands of the consumer or at their homes reaching on average 45 min of brand exposure (average 15 min per person, average household of 3).
+The logo and message of the advertiser are printed on pizza boxes (or pizza box toppers) and distributed to the pizza venues you selected.
+The venues are recognized pizza chains so the advertiser has exposure to reputable brands.
+The pizzerias are delivered either in the hands of the consumer or at their homes reaching an average 45 min of brand exposure (average 15 minutes per person, average household of 3).

 The Impact of Box Topper Advertising

-For purpose of comparison, consider the costs of a traditional OOH as benchmark, e.g. Billboards.
-The costs of billboards depends on format, circulation and demographics.
-Traditional billboards can cost between $14,000 and 20,000/month in larger markets reaching on average 80-100,000 drivers per month.
+For the purpose of comparison, consider the costs of a traditional OOH as a benchmark, e.g. Billboards.
+The costs of billboards depend on format, circulation, and demographics.
+Traditional billboards can cost between $14,000 and 20,000/month in larger markets reaching an average 80-100,000 drivers per month.

 For the same cost, the advertiser can place its message on 65,000 pizza boxes at 32 different venues during the same timeframe.